 Treat your own business the same way.
 Could learning about sales techniques make you convert more pitches?
-Could learning about PR get you more pitches?
-Could learning about UX psychology or SEO bring more enquiries though your website?
+Could learning PR get you more pitches?
+Could learning UX psychology or SEO bring more enquiries through your website?
 Of course!
 Decide where to start and build it into your weekly planner.

 Learning is not only good for the mind and soul – online courses are an underrated networking opportunity.
 I’ve met several people who’ve offered me work that way.

 You can’t be all business, all the time.
 You’ve got to keep the art vibe alive, so set aside a day to let your mind and your feet wander.
 Go to libraries, museums, galleries.
 Soak up whatever influence you can from a wide variety of sources.
-Talk to people you wouldn’t normally talk to.
+Talk to people you wouldn’t usually approach.
 Read something you wouldn’t normally read.

 Take notes and photos as you go.
 Go home and make a mood board of the day.
-Let it inspire some great work, either to use for promoting yourself online – or sell at a later date.
+Let it inspire some great work.

 Checking our email too much is the bane of a freelancers’ life.
 If you have the discipline to check just two or three times a day, you’ve got a stronger will than me!

-When I was really struggling, I used to know every loss-leading bargain in every supermarket in town.
-Veg is cheapest in Iceland, beans in Tesco, toothpaste in the Pound Shop, meat from the butchers on the market, etc. etc. There’s something comforting about stocking up on the cheap, feeling a bit like you’ve beat the system, and contributed positively to your situation - and at least you’ve got enough sustenance to power you through the search for your next lucrative client.
+When I was struggling, I used to know every loss-leading bargain in every supermarket in town.
+Veg is cheapest in Iceland, beans in Tesco, toothpaste in the Pound Shop, meat from the butchers on the market, etc. etc. Something is comforting about stocking up on the cheap, feeling a bit like you’ve beaten the system, and contributed positively to your situation - and at least you’ve got enough sustenance to power you through the search for your next lucrative client.

 Remember, have faith: something always turns up.
 It’s just a case of making sure you are in the right frame of mind to convert opportunities when they do arrive – and that your freelance blues don’t suck all the joy out of your life during the meantime.

-Eat healthy, work up a sweat often and remember folks, freelancing is not a religion; you can always look for a job… if that doesn’t get fear pushing you forwards, I don’t know what will!
+Eat healthily, work up a sweat often and remember folks, freelancing is not a religion; you can always look for a job –if that doesn’t get fear pushing you forwards, I don’t know what will!